mholla/astrocytes_pushing_pulling/README.md

   - `Image_analysis`: Contains python script to calculate the GI values from extracted points and create figures for convex hulls on the raw images.
 - `manuscript-figures`: Contains python scripts used to generate subplots in Figures 1 and 2 in the manuscript.
  - `GI_compare_model_images.py`: Python script that takes the .csv files from sub-folder `sim-analysis-GI` and values from the python code in `Image_analysis` to generate Figure 8 in the manuscript, which is stored in `manuscript-figures`.
+ - `python_requirements.txt`: A list of python libraries used to postprocess the results.